Editorial Team

 Editorial Advisory Board

 Jürgen Rehm, Ph.D., Advisory Board Chair, Centre for Addiction and Mental Health, Canada.
-Dr Jürgen Rehm is Senior Scientist in the IUnstitute for Mental Health Policy Research and in the Campbell Family Mental Health Research Institute at CAMH.
-He is Professor and was the Inaugural Chair of Addiction Policy in the Dalla Lana School of Public Health at the University of Toronto, and he also holds professorships and positions in Germany, Spain and Russia (currently inactive).
+Dr Jürgen Rehm is Senior Scientist in the Institute for Mental Health Policy Research and in the Campbell Family Mental Health Research Institute at CAMH.
+He is Professor and was the Inaugural Chair of Addiction Policy in the Dalla Lana School of Public Health at the University of Toronto, and he also holds professorships and positions in Germany and Spain.

 Thomas F. Babor, Ph.D., MPH, Professor, Physicians Health Services Chair in Community Medicine & Public Health, University of Connecticut Health Centre, United States.
 Professor Babor is a Professor Emeritus and former Chairman in the Department of Public Health Sciences, University of Connecticut School of Medicine, USA.
 His academic training is in social psychology, addiction science and psychiatric epidemiology.
 His research interests include screening, diagnosis, early intervention, and treatment evaluation, as well as alcohol and drug policy.
 He has worked with the World Health Organization on the development of Alcohol Use Disorders Identification Test (AUDIT) and the Alcohol, Substance Involvement Screening Test (ASSIST).
 He is Editor-in-Chief of the Journal of Studies on Alcohol and Drugs, and the co-author of Alcohol: No Ordinary Commodity (2022) and Drug Policy and the Public Good.
 (2018).
 He is currently the Director of the Graduate Certificate Program in Addiction Science, which provides advanced training to graduate students and post-doctoral fellows in alcohol and drug research.

-Charles Parry, Ph.D., South African Medical Research Council, South Africa.
-Professor Charles Parry is the director of the Alcohol, Tobacco & Other Drug Research Unit at the South African Medical Research Council.
+Charles Parry, Ph.D., South African Medical Research Council (SAMRC), South Africa.
+Professor Charles Parry is a chief specialist scientist in the Mental Health, Alcohol, Substance Use & Tobacco Research Unit at the SAMRC.
 He is a Clinical and Research Psychologist and an extraordinary professor in the Department of Psychiatry at Stellenbosch University.
 He was trained in South Africa and the USA in clinical and community psychology and mathematical statistics.
-His current research centres on alcohol and drug epidemiology, burden of disease and policy; alcohol use and HIV/TB treatment; and fetal alcohol spectrum disorders.
-Since 2006 he has been a member of the WHO Expert Panel on Drug Dependence and Alcohol Problems and in 2010 was appointed to board of the Global Alcohol Policy Alliance.
-Since 2015 he has been a member of the UN Office on Drugs & Crime’s World Drug Report Scientific Advisory Committee and in 2020 he was invited to join the International Advisory Board for the Shaping Public Health Policies to Reduce Inequalities and Harm Consortium, SPECTRUM.
+His current research centres on alcohol and drug epidemiology and policy; alcohol use and TB treatment; measurement of alcohol-related trauma; and fetal alcohol spectrum disorders.
+Since 2006 he has been a member of the WHO Expert Panel on Drug Dependence and Alcohol Problems and the WHO Technical Advisory Group on Alcohol & Drug Epidemiology (since 2015).

 Kerstin Stenius, Ph.D., National Research and Development Centre for Welfare and Health, Finland and Centre for Social Research on Alcohol and Drugs (SoRAD) Sweden